umbertocappellazzo/CL_SLU/README.md

 pip install -r requirements.txt
 ```

 I used weights and biases (https://wandb.ai/site) for tracking my experiments (I warmly recommend it).
-Nonetheless, you can deactivate it by setting `use_wandb` to False.
+Nonetheless, you can deactivate it by adding `--use_wandb` in the command line.

 ## Running an experiment
 If you want to run the experiments using iCaRL [[2]](#2), random, or closest_to_mean as rehearsal strategy, you need to use `main.py`.
 For GEM [[3]](#3), use `main_GEM.py`.